dqualizer/template/.github/ISSUE_TEMPLATE/add-epic.md

 ---
-name: Add an epic
+name: Add epic
-about: Add an epic as an issue and link issues with checkboxes.
+about: Creates an epic as an issue and links issues with checkboxes
-title: ''
+title: "[Epic] -"
 labels: epic
 assignees: ''